GitJuski/Linux-servers/h3-GJ(In progress).md

       </VirtualHost>

 - `sudo a2ensite pyora.example.com` enables the conf (Karvinen 2018).
 After enabling the conf, `sudo systemctl restart apache2` must be used for changes to take effect (Karvinen 2018).
 - Then a correct directory must be made.
-Tero (Karvinen 2018) brings up this example `mkdir -p /home/xubuntu/publicsites/pyora.example.com/`.
+Tero (Karvinen 2018) brings up an example command `mkdir -p /home/xubuntu/publicsites/pyora.example.com/`.
 To create the web page, an index.html is created using this example `echo pyora > /home/xubuntu/publicsites/pyora.example.com/index.html` (Karvinen 2018).
-- To test with curl, `curl -H 'Host: pyora.example.com' localhost` and `curl localhost` are used (Karvinen 2018).
+- To test it with curl, `curl -H 'Host: pyora.example.com' localhost` and `curl localhost` are used (Karvinen 2018).
 - To locally simulate a name service, the hosts file can be edited with `sudoedit /etc/hosts` (Karvinen 2018).

 # Main assignment